mykola-zalizniak/BotBrowser/CLI_FLAGS.md

 For Academic and Authorized Testing Environments.

-This document explains BotBrowser’s CLI configuration system.
-These flags extend Chromium and provide comprehensive, runtime control over fingerprints without modifying profile files.
+This document explains BotBrowser's CLI configuration system.
+These flags extend Chromium and provide runtime control over fingerprints to prevent tracking system collection without modifying profile files.
 For terms of use, see the [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md).

 > Smart auto‑configuration: BotBrowser derives timezone, locale, and languages from your IP/proxy.
 Override only when you need a specific setup.